 Hank puts on a fedora and says "I look like a jackass".
 Fast forward to the 2010s, when fedoras are often worn by greasy-haired geeks and social outcasts who don't know how bad they look and are considered by normal people to be jackasses.

 Hollywood Pudgy: Leanne tends to muffin-top slightly but noticeably when wearing outfits that reveal her midriff.

 Jerkass Woobie : The one-shot character Barry Rollins from the episode Cops and Roberts.
-He is shown as being non-confrontational yet Hank thought he stole his wallet, and decides to take it back.
+He is shown as being non-confrontational yet Hank thought he stole his wallet (when really he left it at home), and decides to take it back.
 Rollins declares that he is tired of being the victim and chases after the group with a baseball bat, viewing himself as a Vigilante Man.

 "I sell propane and propane accessories," along with several variations of it.
 A common joke is replacing "propane" with "cocaine".
 It has even made its way into becoming parodies of many images, including other memes.